DoerJ/booktree/README.md

 An online used textbooks trading platform for university students.
 See project in my bitbucket repo at: https://bitbucket.org/jamesyuhao/booktree/src/working_dev/

 #### Description
-Booktree is an online used textbooks trading platform for university students.
-The application improves the efficiency of selling process by high quality HCI design (Human-Computer Interaction design).
-Since the application interfaces are user-friendly, the time-consuming book-purchasing process students need to experience has been eliminated.
-Moreover, Booktree is available on iOS, Android, and Web platforms for free.
+Booktree is an online second-handed textbooks trade platform for university students.
+The application encourages the students to pass their used textbooks to the others, and find their needed textbooks through the others for the new semester.
+Booktree is designed and built on iOS, Android, and Web.

 #### Functionalities
 <pre>